madbomb122/BlackViperScript/README.md

+I am currently working on a seperate script file that will <br />
+1. Allow you to download my Black Viper Script or my Win 10 Script and the needed files (if any). <br />
-I am currently working on a seperate file that will download updates (to replace the old file, instead of creating a new file, so you dont have to rename the file or edit the bat file).
-The file will also allow you to download my Black Viper Script or my Win 10 Script and the needed files (if any). <br />
+2. The script will use to Download updates (to replace the old file, instead of creating a new file, so you dont have to rename the file or edit the bat file).
+(If this script is present) <br />

 **Current Version** <br />
 **Script:** `3.6.2` (August 22, 2017) <br />